 Development is psychologically and physiologically hugely complex at this stage.
-We believe it is really important to make time for our teenagers to talk and for them to be listened to, so that they can set the world alight in their chosen field with confidence.”Alex Boyd-Williams, Head of Sixth Form
+We believe it is really important to make time for our teenagers to talk and for them to be listened to, so that they can set the world alight in their chosen field with confidence.”Katy Williams, Deputy Head (Sixth Form)

 Pastoral care at Framlingham College is broken into three components:

 The FLOW Programme

 At Framlingham College, our pastoral care is not only reactive and supportive in nature.
 We have devised a proactive skills programme based on the concept of ‘FLOW’.
 It originates from psychologists Martin Seligman and Mihaly Csikszentmihalyi (a co-founder of Positive Psychology).
 Their ground-breaking work is the guiding principle of our Flow Programme.